Package 'ecpdist'

 decp(2, 1, 1, 1, log = FALSE) # density function

-The k-th raw moment of extended Chen-Poisson distribution
+The k-th raw moment of the extended Chen-Poisson distribution

 Description